 What to do: Localize

-Workflow: Write a brief > Transcreate (very free translation performed by a bilingual translator) > Proofread > A/B Test
+Workflow: Write a brief > Localize & Translate > Proofread >

-IKEA uses semiotics, i.e. internationally-comprehensible images for their technical manuals.
-Not only do they make the entire manual easier to understand, but they also save millions of dollars on an extensive technical glossary and translation.
+IKEA uses semiotics, i.e., internationally-comprehensible images, for their technical manuals.
+Not only do they make the entire manual easier to understand, but they also save millions of dollars on extensive technical glossaries and translation.
 Source: Ikea.com

 What to do: Translate

-Workflow: Prepare for translation > Create glossary > Translate > Review > Proofread
+Workflow: Prepare for translation > Create a glossary > Translate > Review > Proofread

-The glossary will help you keep the terminology consistent across all multilingual texts.
+Creating a glossary will help you keep the terminology consistent across all multilingual texts.
 This is also a great tool for maintaining keyword consistency across the whole website.

-All legal or other legislation-sensitive content such as compliance documents should be translated literally, with a focus on locally-specific laws and regulations.
-A review by a field specialist (lawyer or attorney) shouldn’t be missing in the workflow.
+All legal or other legislation-sensitive content such as compliance documents should be translated literally, focusing on locally-specific laws and regulations.

-Typically, global businesses hire translation agencies that specialize in legal translation, and then send the translated content to a local legal specialist for review.
+Typically, global businesses will hire a translation agency that specializes in legal translation, which will, in turn, send the translated content to a local legal specialist for review.

-Workflow: Translate > Review by field specialist > Update > Final review
+Workflow: Translate > Localize > Review by field specialist > Update > Final review

 Workflow: Create glossary > Select tools (below) > Export > Translate > Import > Test > Review > Update > Final Import